I-3-1-5.Critical Case Procedures

 3. Monitoring Cases Designated as Critical

-When a case characteristic is entered at either the hearing or AC levels, and the case characteristic is not closed, the case will appear on the S20 report in the AMICUS Report Menu of the ODAR Central Management Dashboard.
+When a case characteristic is entered at either the hearing or AC levels, and the case characteristic is not closed, the case will appear on the S20 report in the AMICUS Report Menu.
 The S20 report provides an up-to-date listing of all pending OAO cases in which there is at least one open critical case characteristic.
 CPAB staff and BCs must monitor the report on a regular basis to ensure that all critical cases receive prompt attention and processing.

 C. Branch Case Processing